mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * message will be delivered at most once
         * it could take a long time, like message in the bottle that floats over the see
     * no intermediaries
-    * messages goes directly
+    * messages go directly
     * you could create an actor that acts like a channel
 * processes one message at a time

-# sharing mutable state
-* general solution: remove state mutation
-* single thread environment
-    * `function(oldState) returns (newState, result)`
-* multithreaded environment
-    * immutable data structures don’t help
-    * needs: mutable reference so that the new immutable data can replace the previous one
-* example
-    * in a multithreaded program, how can you increment the counter in a safe way, avoiding concurrent access?
-        * use locks or make operations atomic, or both
-        * simple analogy
-            * living on a desert island
-            * if you’re the only inhabitant, there’s no need for locks on your doors
-* in functional programming - sharing resources has to be done as an effect
-    * every access to that resources treat as input/output (I/O)
+    * no concurrent access to their internal resources
-* sharing a mutable should be abstracted
-    * common technique: side effects as an implementation detail for a purely functional API
-        * side effects are not observable to code
-    * example: actor framework

-# actor model
-* in the actor model, a multithreaded application is divided into single-threaded components, called actors
-    * since each actor is single-threaded, it doesn’t need to share data using locks
-    * actors communicate with other actors by way of effects
-        * as if such communication were the I/O of messages
 * messages are sent asynchronously (no need to wait for an answer — there isn’t one)
-    * actors process messages one at a time
-        * no concurrent access to their internal resources
 * an actor system can be seen as a series of functional programs communicating with each other through effects

+# actor model
 * actor model allows tasks to be parallelized by using a manager actor
     * breaks the task into subtasks
     * distributes them to worker actors
     * no worker actor is ever idle until the list of subtasks is empty
         * if worker actor returns a result - it’s given a new subtask
 * for some tasks, the results of the subtasks may need to be reordered
     * the manager actor will probably send the results to a specific actor responsible for rearrangement
 * Handling actor state mutation
     * Actors can be stateless (immutable) or stateful
         * their state can change according to the messages they receive
         * example
             * synchronizer actor reorders results of computations
-    * Imagine, for example, that you have a list of data that must go through heavy computation in order to provide a list of results
+    * for example, a list of data that must go through heavy computation in order to provide a list of results
         * mapping phase: It could be parallelized by breaking the list into several sublists and giving these sublists to worker actors for processing